zaqifathis/BIMserver-doc/Endpoints.md

 # Step 1 - Register an endpoint

-The remote side has to register an Endpoint.
-For now the only type of Endpoint available is a WebSocket.
+The remote side has to register an EndPoint.
+For now the only type of EndPoint available is a WebSocket.
 You have to setup a WebSocket to http://[YOUR HOST]:[OPTIONAL PORT]/[OPTIONAL CONTEXT]/stream.
 BIMserver will send a JSON message:
 ```
 {
   welcome: 12345
 }

+The number in this message is the current time as UTC milliseconds from the epoch.
 ```
 You have to send your token next, this is the same token you use for normal calls to BIMserver
 ```